Perspective | The Rams might be winners, but two communities know what has been lost

 In my city, we know what it means to lose.
 But we’re not the only ones.

-Morningside Park, Inglewood, Calif
+Morningside Park, Inglewood, Calif.

 SoFi Stadium defies description.
 You need to see it in person to properly grasp what’s happening here.
 Our humble, little $985 million design we — football-crazed St. Louisans — pitched to keep the Rams in town would have sat on the riverfront.
 SoFi has a freakin’ moat.
 And it’s seven miles from the ocean.